rsirres/vertx-gradle-template/README.md

 This template also shows you how to write tests in Java, Groovy, Ruby and Python

 See the [build script](build.gradle) for the list of useful tasks

+# How to Start

+1. Download this Template
+2. Run the command ./gradlew eclipse
+3. Import the created project into Eclipse
+4. Run the command ./gradlew runModEclipse
+5. Have FUN :-D